apache/incubator-crail-website/_posts/blog/2017-08-23-crail-metadata.md

 <div style="text-align: justify">
 <p>
-Metadata operations issued by clients are hashed to a particular namenode depending on the name of object the operations attempts to create or retrieve.
+Metadata operations issued by clients are hashed to a particular namenode depending on the name of object the operation attempts to create or retrieve.
+With the DaRPC binding, RPC messages are exchanged using RDMA send/recv operations.
+At the server, RPC processing is parallelized across different cores.
+To minimize locking and cache contention, each core handles a disjoint set of client connections.
+Connections assigned to the same core share the same RDMA completion queue which is processed exclusively by that given core.
+All the network queus, including send, recv and completion queues are mapped into user-space and accessed directly from within the JVM process.
+Since Crail offers a hierarchical storage namespace, metadata operations for creating, deleting or renaming new storage resources are effectively modifications to a tree-like data structure.
+These structural operations require a somewhat more expensive locking than the more lightweight operations used to lookup the file status or to extend a file with a new storage block.
 </p>
 </div>